HumanCellAtlas/data-store/README.md

 * `OIDC_GROUP_CLAIM` is the JWT claim that specifies the group the users belongs to.
 * `OIDC_EMAIL_CLAIM` is the JWT claim that specifies the requests email.

-`authorizationUrl` in **dss/dss-api.yml** must also be updated to point to an authorization endpoint which will return a valid JWT.
+Also update `authorizationUrl` in **dss/dss-api.yml** to point to an authorization endpoint which returns a valid JWT.

 ## Deployment